bminor/mesa-mesa/docs/envvars.rst

       enable wave64 for ray tracing shaders (GFX10-10.3) ``sam``
       enable optimizations to move more driver internal objects to VRAM.
-   ``transfer_queue``
+   ``sparse``
+      enable experimental sparse binding and sparse residency on GPUs where we don't support it by default (pre Polaris) ``transfer_queue``
       enable experimental transfer queue support (GFX9+, not yet spec compliant) ``video_decode``